dotnet/templating/README.md

 # Template Samples

 We have created a [dotnet template samples repo](https://github.com/dotnet/dotnet-template-samples), which shows how you can use the Template Engine to create new templates.
 The samples are setup to be stand alone for specific examples.
-If you are in need of a sample, and it doesn't exist please [create an issue](https://github.com/dotnet/dotnet-template-samples/issues/new) in the samples repo.

 # Info for `dotnet new` users